-Since battery tenders and battery minders have float charge built in, it means that you can leave them hooked up pretty much indefinitely.
+Since battery maintainer and battery minders have float charge built in, it means that you can leave them hooked up pretty much indefinitely.

 This makes them nice to use if you want to keep a battery charged thru the winter or a long period of the device not being used.
 You just hook it up and forget about it until it is time to use the thing again.

-If battery tenders and battery minders have so much in common, then what makes the two different?
+If battery maintainer and battery minders have so much in common, then what makes the two different?
 Well, that is a good question.
-The only real difference between a battery minder and battery tender is that a battery minder has a desulfuration feature.
+The only real difference between a battery minder and battery maintainers is that a battery minder has a desulfuration feature.